barne856/squint/README.md

 ### Compiler Support

-SQUINT requires a C++23 compliant compiler.
-Currently supported compilers:
+SQUINT leverages modern C++ features and requires a C++23 compliant compiler.
+Currently supported compilers include:

 - GCC (g++) version 12 or later
 - Clang version 15 or later

-Note: MSVC is partially supported but lacks multidimensional subscript operators.
+Note: MSVC is partially supported but lacks support for multidimensional subscript operators.

 ### Build Instructions

-1. Install CMake >= 3.28 and a supported compiler.
+1. Ensure you have CMake version 3.28 or later and a supported compiler installed.
 2. Optionally install MKL or OpenBLAS for BLAS backend support.
-3. Build the project:
+3. Build the project using the following commands:

 ```bash
 mkdir build && cd build